Category Archives: North Carolina

 A big chunk of the running deficit is produced by interest payments on tens of millions of dollars of bonds Guilford issued to finance renovations and upgrades of dorms — to house an expected bulge of student body growth.

-The dorms got built; but the student bulge did not arrive; enrollments sank instead.
+The dorms got rebuilt; but the student bulge did not arrive; enrollments sank instead.
 And the bond payments made for chronic deficits, and the bank that owned the bonds has potent legal options in the case of default.

 Gradually the deficits grew, and then suddenly, last December, the crisis arrived.
 (Details here.)
 In March of this year, an “emergency” fundraising campaign was launched (not, by the way, the first) for the $5 million in gifts.